-In April 2021, Disney released new info about what this will entail.
+Last month, Disney released new info about what this will entail.
 First, the attraction will remain open at Magic Kingdom during the reimagining, as Imagineering utilizes a “phased approach” to the project.
 This is not a huge surprise, as this is exactly how the annual Jingle Cruise overlay is accomplished each year at Christmas.

 The way the attraction’s scenes are staged makes it more conducive to changes that can be accomplished overnight or in the span of a day or two.
 It’s likely many of the new scenes won’t be overly elaborate or substantial departures from what’s currently there, but rather one-for-one exchanges of figures and props.
 Most of that can be fabricated off-site, with old props removed and new ones installed overnight.

-Second, Imagineering has released a 1938 issue of The Daily Gnus about Alberta Falls and the World-Famous Jungle Cruise to tease the upcoming project.
+Next, Imagineering has released a 1938 issue of The Daily Gnus about Alberta Falls and the World-Famous Jungle Cruise to tease the upcoming project.
 There are fun tidbits in there that reflect how Imagineering will be expanding the Jungle Cruise’s backstory.
 This will be centered around Alberta Falls, granddaughter of world-renowned Dr. Albert Falls, as the proprietor of the Jungle Navigation Company Ltd.